When do applications close?

 There’s a brief overview of each of the divisions in our graduate recruitment brochure and on this section of our website.
 You find plenty more information about the divisions and what we do by spending some time exploring our website.

 Does KPMG support ongoing education and international assignments?

 Oh yes.
 So much so that we have an in-house team dedicated to your learning and development.
 The team is not only to support you through your professional qualifications but through your own professional development as well.

 We also have a Global Mobility Consultant who focuses on coordinating international transfers around KPMG member firms.

 Where is KPMG located in NZ?

-KPMG has offices in Auckland, Christchurch, Hamilton, Tauranga and Wellington.
+KPMG has offices in Auckland, Christchurch, Hamilton, Tauranga, Wellington and Timaru.

 Got a question we haven’t answered here?
 If so drop us a line.